-It's also a good idea to have a detailed inventory in case of disaster, as it will help you and your student should you have to file an insurance claim.
+It's also a good idea to have a If you are insured by a provider detailed inventory in case of disaster, as it will help you and your student should you have to file an insurance claim.
 Make sure to take photos or video of the possessions, and store the inventory in a secure, off-site location.
-Parents should also keep a copy of the inventory and pho-
+Parents should also keep a copy of the inventory and photos.

-To print an easy-to-use home inventory checklist and get more tips about disaster preparedness, visit www.ksinsurance. org and print the Personal Home Inventory found under "Publications."
+To print an easy-to-use home inventory checklist and get more tips about disaster preparedness, visit www.ksinsurance.org and print the Personal Home Inventory found under "Publications."